OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Circle/usdc-quickstart-guide/usdc.md

 });
 ```

-## Setup Wallet Client
+## Setup wallet client

 The wallet client is used to interact with Arbitrum accounts to retrieve accounts, execute transactions, and sign messages.

 ```javascript
 import { createWalletClient } from 'viem';